MeanyLodge/History/docs/Mountaineer-Annual.md

 Special thanks go to musicians Richard Swensson, [Art Nation](Art-Nation), Lyle Schaefer, Frank Gilbert, Jim Noyes, Roy Wagner, Olemara Peters, and the Speldosan Group.
 Also the Mountaineer Players presented three delightful performances: The Story Theatre, Who Murdered Who, and a musical review, F.M. at P.M.
 Thanks also to Jack Reid and Michael Clarke who did great jobs with their slide shows of recent trips.

-Alaska Weekend went over big with a greased pole contest, a gorp presentation, Alaska slides by Paul Bergman and movies by Bob Bentler, a reading by Royce Natoli of Robert Service's','Iceworm Cocktail," and refreshments of ice worms and Ghosttown Sourdough Cookies.
+Alaska Weekend went over big with a greased pole contest, a gorp presentation, Alaska slides by [Paul Bergman](Paul-Bergman) and movies by [Bob Bentler](Bob-Bentler), a reading by Royce Natoli of Robert Service's <i>Iceworm Cocktail</i>, and refreshments of ice worms and Ghosttown Sourdough Cookies.
 That's enough to turn anybody into a "blooming bonafide sourdough."

 Another notable weekend was the Leap Day Bonanza where Hilde garde Hamhocker of Tumbleweeds (played by Bob Bentler) and Sadie Hawkins from Dogpatch (portrayed by [Norm Vigus](Norm-Vigus)) invaded Meany to choose a mate from among the many Meany eligibles.
 Other skit characters were the minister ([Dave Claar](Dave-Claar)) and the victim (Charlie Vail).
 [Walter Little](Walter-Little) walked away with the Bachelor of the Year Award with Norm Vigus as runner-up.
 Bob Bentler showed Super 8 movies of Walt and Norm to prove why they should be the winners.